Learn

 How ESP32 OTA Updates Work: The Technical Story

-9 min read 1956 words 2 weeks ago
+9 min read 1956 words 2 months ago

 HTTPS download, SHA256 verification, inactive flash partition write, boot pointer swap, rollback.
 The full OTA pipeline on ESP32.